-A potential downside of designs measuring both priors and posteriors about the same object is that such within-designs potentially lead to stronger experimenter demand effects (see section 6).
-Alternatively, respondents may be subject to consistency bias in their survey responses (Falk and Zimmermann 2013), leading to a muted effect of information in within-designs.
+A potential downside of designs measuring both priors and posteriors about the same object is that such within-designs potentially lead to stronger experimenter demand effects (see Section 6).
+Alternatively, respondents may be subject to consistency bias in their survey responses (Falk and Zimmermann, 2012), leading to a muted effect of information in within-designs.
 However, Roth and Wohlfart (2020) do not find any significant effect of eliciting priors on the estimated average learning rate in the context of information about macroeconomic risk.
-Similarly, Clifford, Sheagley, and Piston (2020) find little evidence of bias in estimated treatment effects due to the elicitation of prior beliefs in survey experiments on political attitudes.
+Similarly, Clifford et al. (2020) find little evidence of bias in estimated treatment effects due to the elicitation of prior beliefs in survey experiments on political attitudes.
 Moreover, in designs with a pure control group, being asked the same question twice might confuse respondents in the control group.
-One remedy is to use a different elicitation mode for the posteriors compared to the priors (Coibion, Gorodnichenko, and Weber 2022) or to elicit posttreatment beliefs about a related but different outcome (Haaland and Roth 2023).
+One remedy is to use a different elicitation mode for the posteriors compared to the priors (Coibion et al., 2019b) or to elicit post-treatment beliefs about a related but different outcome (Haaland and Roth, 2021).

-3.2 Qualitative, Quantitative, or Probabilistic Beliefs?
+3.2 Qualitative, quantitative or probabilistic beliefs?

 How exactly should one measure beliefs?
 Should one measure beliefs using qualitative or quantitative survey questions?
-Should one measure point estimates on quantities or probabilistic beliefs in which people attach probabilities to different states of the world occurring?3

-Qualitative Beliefs: Verbal Response Scales.-One way to measure beliefs is to present respondents with verbal response scales, for example, reaching from "very low" to "very high," or from "strongly agree" to "strongly disagree."
-Such belief measures have the simple advantage that the response options are easy to understand for respondents, but a clear disadvantage is that they are not easily interpersonally comparable, which can result in severe identification challenges (Bond and Lang 2019).
-For instance, in the context of measuring beliefs about the size of the immigrant population, people might hold systematically different views on whether a given fraction of immigrants in the population is "very low" or "very high."
+Should one measure point estimates on quantities or probabilistic beliefs in which people attach probabilities to different states of the world occurring?3 disadvantage is that they are not easily interpersonally comparable, which can result in severe identification challenges (Bond and Lang, 2019).
+For instance, in the context of measuring beliefs about the size of the immigration population, people might hold systematically different views on whether a given fraction of immigrants in the population is "very low" or "very high."
 Such differences in the interpretation of qualitative response options can be driven by partisanship, as shown by Gaines et al. (2007) for the case of beliefs about the Iraq war.
-Moreover, verbal response scales are relatively crude and therefore limit the extent of information that can be conveyed (Manski 2017).
+Moreover, verbal response scales are relatively crude and therefore limit the extent of information that can be conveyed (Manski, 2018).
 Furthermore, with qualitative beliefs, it is often theoretically ambiguous in which direction people should update their beliefs in response to an information treatment.
-For instance, to manipulate perceptions about the size of the immigration population in the United States, one could inform treated respondents that 12 percent of the US population is made up of immigrants (Hopkins, Sides, and Citrin 2019; Grigorieff, Roth, and Ubfal 2020).
-Without a quantitative pre-treatment beliefs measure, it is not clear whether treated respondents should revise their beliefs about the size of the immigration population upward or downward in response to this information.
+For instance, to manipulate perceptions about the size of the immigration population in the United States, one could inform treated respondents that 12 percent of the US population are immigrants (Grigorieff et al., 2020; Hopkins et al., 2019).
+Without a quantitative pre-treatment beliefs measure, it is not clear whether treated respondents should revise their beliefs about the size of the immigration population upwards or downwards in response to this information.
 At the same time, given their advantages in terms of simplicity, including qualitative belief measures can at least serve as a robustness check for results based on quantitative belief data.